 Crystal Debug

 This tutorial has tips and tricks on how to debug Crystal projects.
-It shows how to leverage tools like GDB or LLDB using debugger clients like Native Debug for VSCode.
+It shows how to leverage tools like GDB or LLDB using debugger clients like for VSCode.

 GNU debugger (GDB) or LLVM debugger (LLDB) - See installation guide below